FineFindus/eyedropper/README.md

 - Edit a color using hex values
 - Parse RGBA/ARGB Colors
 - View colors in RGB, HSV, HSL, CMYK, XYZ and CIE-Lab formats
-- Customize which and in which order the formats appear
+- Customize which formats appear as well as their order
+- Generate a palette of different shades

 ### Future Features & Roadmap